How SAFE Notes Affect Your 409A Valuation

 The rest of this article goes deeper on the mechanics, the pre-money vs post-money distinction, the OPM treatment, and the documentation your appraiser needs to defend the report.

-What Are SAFE Notes and Why They Matter for 409A
+What Are SAFE Notes and Why Do They Matter for 409A?

-For 409A valuation safe notes purposes, the critical fact is that a SAFE is a real, enforceable claim on future equity.
-Even though no shares have been issued and the SAFE does not have a fixed conversion price, the SAFE holder has a contractual right to receive shares at a defined trigger event.
-That contingent claim affects what the common stockholders ultimately receive at a future exit, which is exactly what the 409A valuation is trying to measure.
+Even though no shares have been issued and the SAFE has no fixed conversion price, the SAFE holder has a contractual right to receive shares at a defined trigger event.
+That contingent claim affects what common stockholders ultimately receive at exit — exactly what the 409A is measuring.

-Treasury Regulations Section 1.409A-1(b)(5)(iv)(B)(1) requires the qualified appraiser to consider “all material information available about the company” when determining fair market value.
-The Treasury Regulations and the AICPA Practice Aid on the valuation of privately-held company equity securities issued as compensation both treat outstanding convertible securities — including SAFE notes — as material.
-A 409A that ignores outstanding SAFEs is, by definition, not based on all material information and does not qualify for the independent appraisal safe harbor presumption of reasonableness.
+Yes.
+Treasury Regulations Section 1.409A-1(b)(5)(iv)(B)(1) requires the qualified appraiser to consider “all material information available about the company.”
+The AICPA Practice Aid treats outstanding convertible securities — including SAFE notes — as material.
+A 409A that ignores outstanding SAFEs does not qualify for the independent appraisal safe harbor.

 A SAFE is not a priced round, but it is material to the 409A.
 Treating it as “not on the cap table yet” is one of the most common mistakes founders make, and it is the kind of mistake that an IRS examiner will find immediately on review of the SAFE documents.